hikaya-io/activity/README.md

 ```

 On Windows:
-- You will need to download gdal core and gdal installer for your version of python.
+- You will need to download Gdal Core and Gdal installer for your version of Python.
 - Please read the following [instructions](https://pypi.org/project/GDAL/#windows) on how to properly install and test gdal.

 2. **Pango**